mustafamilyas/TIL/typescript/discriminated-union-type-error.md

    ```

 2. General discriminator
-   Sometime we want to have a fallback type, especially when we want to have a general functionality for other unhandled type.
+   Sometimes we want to have a fallback type, especially when we want to have a general functionality for other unhandled types.
 We might do something like this.

    ```typescript
    interface Other {